denten-books/plain-text/6-conclusion.md

 of mediation.

 I return, then, to the subject of time, continually in the background of this book.
+The tick lies in wait for its next warm meal for decades (Uexküll reports up to 18 years).
+Species time advances only by such remarkable events.
+Where it seemed objective and universal, we now see it relative to the subject and its environment [@uexkull_foray_2010, 52].
 Popular reception of digital technology belies a deep sense of anxiety about the pace it sets for our existence.
 Throughout, one observes the delicate negotiation of synchronicity between human and machine.
 A complex chain of transfiguration---encoding and decoding---connects incongruent media---wetware and hardware.
 Homeostasis is found at some arbitrary point, incidentally attached to human biology in a state of technical augmentation.
-The question of "what constitutes a moment," when watching television or reading a book for example, can better be rephrased into what it *should* constitute.
-The tick lies in wait for its next warm meal for decades (Uexküll reports up to 18 years).
-Species time advances only by such remarkable events.
+The resulting cyborg can either acquiesce to contingent timelines or project its own.
+The question of "what constitutes a moment," when watching television or reading a book, can finally be better rephrased into what it *should* constitute.

-Where it seemed objective and universal, we now see it relative to the subject and its environment [@uexkull_foray_2010, 52].
-Digital environments constitute the grounds for all higher-level interpretive activity---from reading poetry to debugging code or diagnosing a patient.
-From these grounds it becomes possible to advance a computational poetics, the study of temporal
-arrangement: prosody, harmony, meter, cadence, and syncopation.
+Integrated crystal oscillators pace all forms of digital life: poetry, drone, and heart implant.
+Against this rhythm, we advance a computational poetics, the study of temporal arrangements: prosody, meter, enjambment, dissonance, and syncopation.

 [^ln3-umwelten]: See for example @agamben_open:_2003, 39-49; @hayles_print_2004,
 16-17.